-- Use the roommate request form to provide the full name and date of birth or UIN (University ID Number) of the preferred roommate who is not currently attending Illinois.
+- Use the Roommate Request Form to provide the full name and date of birth or UIN (University ID Number) of the preferred roommate who is not currently attending the University of Illinois.

 - University Housing will create a tentative assignment in your room for your friend in the space adjacent to you (if available).

-- Within 48 hours after accepting their admission to Illinois, your preferred roommate should log in to the online Housing Contract and complete their contract to confirm the tentative assignment we created for them.
+- Within 48 hours after accepting their admission to the University of Illinois, your preferred roommate should log in to the online Housing Contract and complete their contract to confirm the tentative assignment we created for them.
 If they do not, the space will be released for others to choose.